 - Two 6-ounce cans store-bought or homemade tomato paste

-- 1/4 cup minced parsley, plus 2 additional tablespoons
+- 1/4 cup minced flat-leaf parsley leaves, plus 2 additional tablespoons

 - 1 teaspoon salt